Luke Raley Preview, Player Props: Rays vs. Mariners

 Luke Raley At The Plate

-- Raley has picked up a hit in 63 of 109 games this season, with multiple hits 21 times.
+- Raley has picked up a hit in 57.8% of his 109 games this season, with more than one hit in 19.3% of them.

-- He has hit a long ball in 16 games this year (14.7%), leaving the park in 4.7% of his trips to the plate.
+- He has gone deep in 14.7% of his games this year, and 4.7% of his chances at the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.